MariaMaragkelli/MariaMaragkelli.io/index.md

 ## About Me

-What's up? hey\|you
+Hey!

-I am an awesome student at Lehigh, you should hire me!
+I am a graduating Mechanical Engineering and Finance student at Lehigh University, with an innate curiosity for all things engineering, a love for problem-solving and a passion for a good challenge!

 <!-- Upload your own photo and change the path -->